Skip to content

 We get a lot of questions about gear and travel booking sites.

 You’ll find all our favorite gear and clothing for exploring the Rockies on this page.
 We’re fortunate enough to spend most of our days exploring the mountains, which means we test a lot of gear.
 We use and love the following items and services.
+You’ll also find our most recommended tour companies and transport operators.

-We don’t require a subscription or a paywall to access all this content, and we are not beholden to shareholders who shape our opinions and advice.
-But you can help support The Banff Blog and let us keep this information absolutely free for everyone.
-By booking your accommodation, tours, or buying travel gear through our links, you help keep our small team working and the site free for everybody.
+But you, our readers, can help support The Banff Blog and let us keep this information absolutely free for everyone.
+By booking your accommodation, tours, or buying travel gear through our links, you help keep our small two person (husband and wife) team working and the site free for everybody.
 We receive a small compensation when you purchase through one of these links, but it won’t cost you anything extra.

 Please bookmark this page and use it to plan and book your next adventure.
 Below, we have assembled a list of some of the most useful platforms, outdoor gear, and our favorite travel websites, which we have been using for the last decade of travel.